Welcome to today's edition of the Rush 24-7 podcast.

 There are clearly Republican candidates who do and have, I could list them.

-We all knew him.
+We all know them.

-Cruz, Carson, Rubio, there's any number of them.
+Cruz, Carson, Rubio, any number of them.

-But the people that we're talking about that are diametrically humongously opposed to Trump, they're the ones that seem to have lost this ability to think of America as great, as unique, as exceptional, as a superpower.
+But the people that we're talking about that are diametrically, humongously opposed to Trump, they're the ones that seem to have lost this ability to think of America as great, as unique, as exceptional, as a superpower.

-It seems like this attitude that America's days of greatness and stature are indeed over, and the job now is to manage a new America in a new world, in this new position.
+And the job now is to manage a new America in a new world in this new position.

 And the American people don't want any part of that.